atasak/arch-config/hotfix.md

 ## Lightdm failed to start
   - Install linux510-nvidia (replace 510 with kernel version)

-## Pacman does not use the pacman bar
+## Pacman does not use the pacman bar or colors
-  - Add 'ILoveCandy' to /etc/pacman.conf under the [options] section
+  - Add 'ILoveCandy' or 'Color' respectively to /etc/pacman.conf under the [options] section

 ## Polybar does not display corners
   - Intall nerd-fonts-complete